-So fresh, light and healthy with an awesome marinade.
+This Vietnamese Noodle Salad Bowl is so fresh, light and healthy with an awesome marinade for the chicken.
 You can get all the ingredients at the supermarket and you’ll be amazed at how cost efficient this is!

 “This is one of those dishes that can easily be made kid friendly by serving the chilli on the side.
 Kids love the sweet, tangy flavour of the chicken.”

-I must confess, I have posted this previously.
+I must confess, I have posted this Vietnamese Noodle Salad Bowl previously.
 This is one of the very first recipes I posted when I started this blog a few months ago.
-The combination of being a new blog and a rather…umm….unappetizing photo resulted in barely anyone reading it.
+The combination of being a new blog and a rather …umm….unappetizing photo resulted in barely anyone reading it.

 There are plenty of recipes that fall into that “never to be seen” category.
 But this one is a personal favourite that I regularly make, and it was so sad to think of it neglected in the dark depths of my blog.
-So today, when I made it for lunch, I decided to take some fresh new photos and repost the recipe.
+So today, when I made this Vietnamese Noodle Salad Bowl for lunch, I decided to take some fresh new photos and repost the recipe.
 Perhaps not the “done thing” in the blogging world, but I don’t care!
 I love this recipe too much and I want to share it!

 “I love to make this when I’m entertaining.
 I prepare everything in advance and serve it all on large platters for guests to help themselves.
 And the men are put in charge of cooking the chicken on the BBQ!”